honeycombio/libhoney-js/README.md

 **NOTE** For use in browser-side JavaScript applications, generate an API key that has permission only to send events.

 Requires any current LTS release of Node.js.
 Currently v6, v8, and v10.
+Also tested against v11 but not guaranteed until LTS.

 - [Usage and Examples](https://docs.honeycomb.io/sdk/javascript/)
 - [API Reference](https://doc.esdoc.org/github.com/honeycombio/libhoney-js/)